 Too many companies rely on the old, conventional pyramid structure with the president and CEO on top, next the executive vice presidents, then the divisions, departments, teams and groups.
 Maybe this is a result of old-school thinking from the supply-sided industrial revolution.
 First, start with a crop or raw materials.
 Second, develop an “efficient” division of labor to produce a product.
 Third, charge the marketing department to create a brand with a logo, catchphrase, advertising materials, and so on.
 Next, tell the sales department to sell it and the customer service department to resolve any complaints.
 Sound familiar?

 What about the customer intel that is being collected daily by sales and customer service departments from actual customers?
-Well, it may just stay within those departments, if it is viewed by top-down organizations as a threat to their upper-level status.
+Well, it may just stay within those departments, if top-down organizations view it as a threat to their upper-level status.
 After all, they are “above” sales and customer service in the company structure, so they should already know what the customer wants, right?
 And besides, the sales people are not in the office much, and the customer service department is just ‘complaint resolution’.

 Sales and customer service departments know about product issues long before marketing, production or finance.
 They may even bring them to the attention of top management.
 But when the other departments are brought in, fixing the problem is weighed against risk, cost, labor, convenience, and perceived customer tolerance.
 Customer service and satisfaction may be sacrificed.